 If you had a serious injury such as a broken bone or a herniated disk that affected you for a long time, and especially if you have a permanent injury that could linger for years, you have a potentially large claim and should hire a lawyer to present it professionally.

 (Note: Thee two above questions are different ways of saying that the larger your claim and the more that is at stake, the more critical it is to have a professional on your side.
 As a general rule of thumb, the larger the case, the harder the other side fights.
 Learn more about car accident claim value.)

-If you have to take your case to court, and you cannot use an alternative dispute resolution such as the consumer-friendly small claims court, you need a lawyer who knows the court rules.
+If you have to take your case to court, and you cannot use an alternative dispute resolution such as small claims court, you need a lawyer who knows the court rules.
 That way you give yourself a fair chance to win and ensure that your legal rights are protected.

-Settling your own claim is do-able, and it is profitable.
-Lawyers typically charge a legal fee equal to 1/3 of your recovery (and perhaps even more), so settling your own $10,000 case, for example, can put more than $3,000 extra dollars in your pocket.
-Not bad for 7 to 10 hours of work.
-Of course, it your case is too serous or you are not comfortable settling it yourself, turn it over to a lawyer.
+Settling your own claim is do-able, and might even be profitable.
+Lawyers typically charge a legal fee equal to 1/3 of your recovery, so settling your own $10,000 case, for example, can put more than $3,000 extra dollars in your pocket.
+Of course, it your injuries are serious and/or you're not comfortable handling things yourself, turn the case over to a lawyer.
 Two-thirds of something is better than all of nothing!